 A chatbot that’s integrated with your other support channels, meanwhile, can pass tricky queries to a human agent.
 Then, the bot can do what it does best.
 (Without, that is, ruining the experience for customers with complicated service needs.)

 Integrated tools, not standalone answers

 Chatbots work best when they’re integrated into your service desk.
 Instead of a standalone chatbot, then, you should plug your chatbot into your manned live chat offering.

-Being able to tag-team with humans merges the efficiency of the chatbot, with the empathy of a human agent.
 They fill in each other’s weaknesses, to provide a more rounded, flexible service experience.

 When you integrate your chatbot with the rest of your service desk and spend the time to set up, train and maintain it, you set it up for success.